Mike Marjama: Seattle Mariners

 On August 6, 2017, the Rays traded Marjama, along with Ryan Garton, to the Seattle Mariners for Anthony Misiewicz, Luis Rengifo and a player to be named later or cash considerations.
 The Mariners assigned Marjama to the Tacoma Rainiers of the Triple-A Pacific Coast League after the trade.

 Marjama was called up to the majors for the first time on September 1, 2017.
 He hit his first major league home run on October 1, 2017, against the Los Angeles Angels.
 He batted 3-for-9 (.333) in five games for the Mariners.
 Marjama competed with David Freitas for the role as backup catcher in spring training in 2018.
 Marjama made the Mariners' Opening Day 25-man roster for the 2018 season.
 Due to an injury to Mike Zunino, Marjama started on Opening Day for the Mariners.
 When Zunino returned from his injury on April 20, the Mariners optioned Marjama, who had batted 3-for-27 (.111), to Tacoma, while keeping Freitas as Zunino's backup.

 Marjama retired from professional baseball on July 6, 2018, to pursue a career with the National Eating Disorder Association.
 He applied for reinstatement in 2019, but was suspended for 80 games for using a performance-enhancing drug, and served out his suspension with a team before he could be reinstated.

 Coaching career

+Miami Marlins

-Since 2023, Marjama has been a hitting coach in the Miami Marlins' farm system.
+Beginning in 2023, Marjama served as a hitting coach in the Miami Marlins' farm system.

 On February 11, 2025, Marjama was named as the hitting coach for Miami's Triple-A affiliate, the Jacksonville Jumbo Shrimp.

+San Francisco Giants

+On January 23, 2026, Marjama was announced as the hitting coach for the San Jose Giants, the Single-A affiliate of the San Francisco Giants.